atilaspo/atilaspo/README.md

 - 🤓 I am proud to say that I have achieved [outstanding academic performance]
 - 📍 Fun fact: I love working out and playing futbol
 - 📡 I'm a [CCNA]
-- 👨‍💻 I worked as a Software Developer for two years at [Mercadolibre] before moving to Australia
+- 👨‍💻 I worked as a Software Developer for two+ years at [Mercadolibre] before moving to Australia

 ## My Skill Set
 <table><tr><td valign="top" width="33%">